code-dot-org/code-dot-org/frontend/packages/labs/ailab/README.md

 - a custom CrossTab when both label and feature are categorical data;
 - a scatterplot when both label and feature are numerical data.

-For student-uploaded CSV files, we attempt to guess the column type, but provide a way for the student to override this.
+For student-uploaded CSV files, we attempt to guess the column type based on the type of data detected in the column, but provide a way for the student to override this.

 #### Train Model
 A.I., the bot from AI for Oceans, is back.
 Here, we attempt to illustrate the training process, in which a large amount of the original tabular data is given to the bot, row by row.
 The animation is done by updating the React state 30 times a second to trigger a re-render each time.
 The scene supports very small datasets, finishing early, as well as larger datasets, fading out after showing a few iterations of the animation.

 #### Generate Results
-In his scene we attempt to show A.I. generating results, again inspired by the way we presented it in AI for Oceans.
+In this scene we attempt to show A.I. generating results, again inspired by the way we presented it in AI for Oceans.
 Here, the bot is making predictions on rows that were reserved for this purpose: it takes the features and predicts the label for each of those rows.
 As in the previous scene, it handles both very small and larger datasets.

 #### Results
 This screen does a few things: